The Oxytocin Function Explained: What Does It Do?

 Oxytocin And Reproduction

 While all humans use oxytocin, it is particularly important for females due to its role in reproduction.
 In general, women tend to have higher levels of oxytocin in the body than men.
-This is especially true when a woman is pregnant or has recently given birth.
-Oxytocin is a strong stimulant of uterine contractions and is responsible for initiating labor contractions.
+This is especially true when a woman is pregnant or has recently given birth. is a strong stimulant of uterine contractions and is responsible for initiating labor contractions.

 After childbirth, oxytocin levels remain high.
 The hormone is released, along with prolactin, during breastfeeding.
 Oxytocin is responsible for facilitating the flow of lactation.
-It is hard to produce oxytocin when feeling anxious or embarrassed, which is one of the reasons why some women may need to go to a private, comfortable place to breastfeed.

 Oxytocin remains a prominent component of a woman's health and emotions following childbirth.
 The hormone helps shrink the uterus back to its normal size in the days following labor, playing a crucial role in the physical mechanism of childbirth and post-labor health.
-Childbirth can have a lasting effect on women's' oxytocin production, causing them to experience a spike in the hormone from hearing a baby cry or even just thinking about their baby.
+Childbirth can have a lasting effect on women’s oxytocin production, causing them to experience a spike in the hormone from hearing a baby cry or even just thinking about their baby.

 Oxytocin And Bonding